thomas-melville/myNotes/General/Career_Development/kubernetes.md

 A **NetworkPolicy** isolates groups of pods from one another.
 An example would be isolating test environments from production environments.

+#### Service Account

+Provide an identity for processes which run in a Pod to access the Kubernetes API Server.
+There is a default service account, default, assigned to every pod.
+Each service account has a token / secret associated with it which is placed in each pod in the namespace. /var/run/secrets/kubernetes.io/serviceaccount/token
+You can have this token auto-generated when you create the service account

+#### Roles & Role Bindings

+Kubernetes uses RBAC to regulate access to computer or network resources.

+A **Role** contains rules that respresent a set of permissions.
+Rules are additive, there are no deny rules.
+If you don't have the permission you can't do it.
+A role can be defined within a namespace or cluster wide with a **ClusterRole** K8S provides a default cluster role with full access, cluster-admin

+A **RoleBinding** grants the permissions defined in a role to a user or set of users.
+It holds a list of subjects (users, groups, service accounts) and a reference to the role Again it can be namespaced or cluster wide, **ClusterRoleBinding** A RoleBinding links a Role & a Service Account (for example) so that there is a separation and a role can be reused

 ### Controllers

 Higher level abstractions that build on basic objects and provide additional func.